Al-Nusra Front: Origin

-Upon the outbreak of the Syrian Civil War in 2011, Islamic State of Iraq's leader Abu Bakr al-Baghdadi and al-Qaeda's central command authorized the Syrian Abu Mohammad al-Golani to set up a Syrian offshoot of al Qaeda in August 2011, to bring down the Assad government and establish an Islamic state there.
-Golani and six colleagues crossed the border from Iraq into Syria, and reached out to Islamists released from Syria's Sednaya military prison in May–June 2011 who were already active in fighting against Assad's security forces.
-The six men who founded Nusra alongside Julani were Saleh al-Hamawi (Syrian), Abu Maria Al-Qahtani (Iraqi), Mustafa Abd al-Latif al-Saleh (kunya:Abu Anas al-Sahaba) (Jordanian/Palestinian), Iyad Tubasi (kunya: Abu Julaybib) (Jordanian/Palestinian), Abu Omar al-Filistini (Palestinian) and Anas Hassan Khattab (Syria).
+In August 2011, upon the outbreak of the Syrian Civil War, the leader of Al-Qaeda in Iraq (also known as the Islamic State of Iraq), Abu Bakr Al-Baghdadi, and Al-Qaeda's central command authorized the Syrian Al-Qaeda member Ahmed al-Sharaa to set up an offshoot of al Qaeda in Syria, to bring down the Assad government and establish an Islamic state there.
+Al-Julani and six colleagues crossed the border from Iraq into Syria, and reached out to Islamists released from Syria's Sednaya military prison in May–June 2011 who were already active in fighting against Assad's security forces.
+The six men who founded Jabhat Al-Nusra alongside Al-Julani were Saleh Al-Hamawi (Syrian), Abu Maria Al-Qahtani (Iraqi), Mustafa Abd Al-Latif Al-Saleh (kunya: Abu Anas Al-Sahaba) (Jordanian/Palestinian), Iyad Tubasi (kunya: Abu Julaybib) (Jordanian/Palestinian), Abu Omar Al-Filistini (Palestinian) and Anas Khattab (Syrian).

 A number of meetings were held between October 2011 and January 2012 in Rif Dimashq and Homs, where the objectives of the group were determined.
-Golani's group formally announced itself under the name "Jabhat al-Nusra l'Ahl as-Sham" (Support Front for the People of the Sham) on 23 January 2012.
+Al-Julani's group formally announced itself under the name "Jabhat Al-Nusra l'Ahl as-Sham" (Support Front for the People of the Sham) on 23 January 2012.

 Iraq's deputy interior minister said in early February 2012 that weapons and Islamist militants were entering Syria from Iraq.

-The Quilliam Foundation reported that many of Nusra's members were Syrians who were part of Abu Musab al-Zarqawi's Islamist network fighting the 2003 American invasion in Iraq; Iraqi Foreign Minister Hoshyar Zebari agreed to that in 2012.
-The British The Daily Telegraph stated in December 2012 that many foreign al-Nusra fighters were hardened veterans from conflicts in Iraq and Afghanistan.
+The Quilliam Foundation reported that many of Nusra's members were Syrians who were part of Abu Musab Al-Zarqawi's Islamist network fighting the 2003 American invasion in Iraq; Iraqi Foreign Minister Hoshyar Zebari agreed to that in 2012.
+The British The Daily Telegraph stated in December 2012 that many foreign Al-Nusra fighters were hardened veterans from conflicts in Iraq and Afghanistan.